iamphill/Bootstrap-Offcanvas/README.md

 Super simple, easy to use off-canvas navigation menu for Bootstrap.

 It uses Bootstrap classes and markup to create an off-canvas menu that not only looks good.
 But works perfectly.
+Example can be found [here](http://iamphill.github.io/Bootstrap-Offcanvas/example.html).

 ![Screencap showing off-canvas menu](screencap.gif)